maciekd777/maciekd777/README.md

 Hi 👋 My name is Maciej Dombrowski
 ==================================

-On its way to become a Data Scientist 📈
+On my way to become a Data Scientist 📈
 ----------------------------------------

 I am self-employed math and physics tutor since I finished my master's degree in physics 🎓.
 I love music 🎸, football ⚽, and traveling ✈️.